pkraju27/qa_java_test_exercise/README.md

 Test only the following two APIs...

 1. Create Pet
-    Test response is successful
+    Test response must be successful with correct details.
 2. Get Pet
-    Test response is successful and has the expected _name_ and _ID_
+    Test response must be successful with correct details.

 ### 4. Unit Tests (optional)